hudson-and-thames/arbitragelab/docs/source/copula_approach/copula_brief_intro.rst

 distributions.

 The process of sampling:
-    1. For two random variables with foxed distributions, find their own marginal CDFs.
+    1. For two random variables with fixed distributions, find their own marginal CDFs.
 (The CDFs need to be continuous.)
     2. Pick a specific realization :math:`\omega \in \Omega`, and from it sample the two random variables.
     3. Sample multiple times and map the random samples into their quantile domain by their CDFs.
     4. Plot the pair's quantile data.